rubbrband/rubbrband/README.md

 ## How to use

 Rubbrband depends on Docker.
-Here is the [installation guide for Docker](https://docs.docker.com/engine/install/)
+Here is the [installation guide for Docker](https://docs.docker.com/engine/install/).
+If you need help, [contact us on discord](https://discord.gg/BW3R9yK7Fh)

 Install it using pip: